 fill slopes, and the developer's detailed interpretation of the permafrost conditions at the site upon completion of geotechnical site investigation work; and, • provides advice and recommendations for improving road design, following the mandate above, and considering construction, operations and maintenance, closure and reclamation, and temporary closure. iii.
 Following detailed design of the road: • review the detailed design documents for the road; • provide a preliminary report to CanZinc on the panel's findings and conclusions, including any additional or outstanding recommendations; • review CanZinc's response and justification for any recommendations the developer does not wish to follow; • prepare and submit a final report to CanZinc that includes the panel's findings and conclusions on the final design. iv.
 During construction: • work with the developer and regulatory authorities to determine the frequency and nature of the panel's activities during construction (at a minimum, the panel will be consulted and have the opportunity to revise its final report if any material changes to PCA still waiting for submission of updated versions of design plans, detailed design work and management plans. iii.
-Still to come iv.
+Panel currently reviewing Design and Construction Plan. iv.
 Still to come design are made following the panel's report).
 5-1, Part 5: Other panel considerations The independent technical review panel will also consider any relevant information on the record from EA1415-01, information gathered as a result of relevant CanZinc commitments, and the requirements and outcomes of Review Board measures.
 This includes, but is not limited to: i. the updated risk assessment (Appendix C, commitment #241); ii. terrain stability assessment reports (Appendix C, commitment #137) and any additional mitigation required to address instability; iii. avalanche related information (Appendix C, commitment #114; Suggestion 5-1); iv. individual detailed borrow site plans and designs (Appendix C, commitment #119); v. geotechnical, geophysical, permafrost, and hydrological investigations (Appendix C, commitments #129, #156, #232, #235; Measure 12-1; Measure 8-1); vi. the Traffic Control Mitigation and Management Plan (Measure 5-2); vii. relevant management plans and proposed mitigations; viii. extreme weather events; ix. climate change; and, x. karst features.
 N/A Through discussions with the Panel and CZN, Parks and LWB ensured that these considerations were captured in the TOR.
 Captured throughout WL and LUP and in several related management plans.
-PCA reviewed draft plans and provided comments to CZN on December 14th 2020.
-CNZ has not yet resubmitted updated drafts which address PCA concerns.
-Once PCA receives the updated plans we will review and submit new comments if deficiencies persist.
 Plans must be submitted to PCA for approval 90 days prior to commencement of any project activities.
+PCA is currently in the review and approval stage of the Phase 1 management plans.
+All plans are at different stages in the process.